Best things to do in Egypt

 22. Relax on South Sinai beaches

-Sinai chill-out zone, renowned for its diving, beach cafés, and camel and jeep safaris into the rugged interior.
-With its two coasts, oases, mountains and historic sites, South Sinai is a popular destination.
-The wide sandy beach of Ras Sedr is a favourite stopping place, where there are several hotels.
-Many Cairenes have holiday homes here.
+South Sinai is a chill-out zone known for diving, beach cafés, and camel and jeep safaris into the rugged interior.
+With its two coasts, oases, mountains, and historic sites, South Sinai is a popular destination.
+The wide sandy beach of Ras Sedr is a favorite spot, with several hotels.
+Many people from Cairo have holiday homes here.

-Sharm el-Sheikh is a city located on the southern tip of the Sinai Peninsula in Egypt.
-It is a popular vacation destination known for the most beautiful beaches in Egypt, clear waters, and warm climate.
-The city is located on the Red Sea and is known for its excellent scuba diving and snorkelling opportunities.
+Sharm el-Sheikh is a city on the southern tip of the Sinai Peninsula in Egypt.
+It is a popular vacation spot known for its beautiful beaches, clear waters, and warm climate.
+The city is on the Red Sea and is famous for excellent scuba diving and snorkeling.

 Dahab, Sinai Peninsula, Egypt, Mountains and Coast of red sea